defagos/defagos.github.io/_posts/2020-09-15-swiftui_collection_part3.md

 A [Stack Overflow thread](https://stackoverflow.com/questions/61552497/uitableviewheaderfooterview-with-swiftui-content-getting-automatic-safe-area-ins) proposes a workaround for this issue until `UIHostingController` itself provides an official API to disable this behavior.
 This workaround applies swizzling to all hosting view instances indiscriminately, disabling safe area inset support entirely for all hosted SwiftUI views.

 This approach is too greedy and affects hosting controllers for which this behavior is actually legitimate and desired, for example a `UIHostingController` hosting the SwiftUI root of a `UIApplication`.
-A more surgical approach than method swizzling is to use [dynamic subclassing](https://funwithobjc.tumblr.com/post/1482787069/dynamic-subclassing), the runtime wizardry applied by key-value observing most notably.
+A more surgical approach than method swizzling is to use [dynamic subclassing](https://funwithobjc.tumblr.com/post/1482787069/dynamic-subclassing), the runtime wizardry applied by key-value observing.

-To briefly sketch the theory behind dynamic subclassing, consider we have an object of some class whose behavior we want to tweak:
+To briefly sketch the theory behind dynamic subclassing, consider you have an object of some class whose behavior you want to tweak:

 - First register a new subclass of this class at runtime.
 - Then add methods to the subclass (possibly calling a parent implementation if this makes sense).